Solange-s-Courses/ex4-spring-alex-and-ido/database/README.md

    - Select the `ex4.sql` file from the `database/` folder
    - Leave all other settings as default
    - Scroll down and click **"Import"** button
-   - Wait for the import process to complete (should take a few seconds)

 3. **Verify Database Creation**
    - After successful import, you should see a success message